Skip to main content

 Abolition of an agency

 Generally there should be no outstanding FOI requests when an agency is abolished (i.e. the total number of requests at 2D – outstanding at end of period – should be 0).
-All requests should have been finalised (including by being transferred to another agency).
-This requirement also applies to ministers, where a new ministry does not include a similarly titled minister/assistant minister.
+All FOI requests should have been finalised (including by being transferred to another agency).
+This requirement also applies to ministers if a new ministry does not include a similarly titled minister/assistant minister.

 Note: until the end of the financial year your (abolished) agency will continue to receive automated emails reminding you to complete your quarterly and annual returns.
 This is a feature of the FOIstats database that the OAIC cannot change.
 Please use these reminders as an opportunity to check that the final quarterly and annual returns for the abolished agency have been completed and that the ‘Is this your agency’s last quarterly return because your agency is being abolished?’ check box has been ticked on both the quarterly and annual return forms.

 Machinery of government changes can occur at any time of the year.
-It is important that you contact the OAIC (by sending an email to foistats@oaic.gov.au) to ensure the FOIstats database entry reflects the new Administrative Orders.
+It is important that you contact the OAIC (by submitting an Enquiry form) to ensure the FOIstats database entry reflects any new Administrative Arrangement Orders.

-In some cases, all that will be required is a change to the name of your agency on the database.
-However if the functions of your agency change substantially, the OAIC may need to create a new agency and you will need to follow the steps outlined above to finalise your (abolished) agency on the database.
+In some cases all that will be required is a change to the name of your agency on the database.
+However, if the functions of your agency change substantially the OAIC may need to create a new agency and you will need to follow the steps outlined above to finalise your former (abolished) agency on the portal.

-The FOIstats database records ministers’ titles; not the name of the incumbent.
-As a result, when a new minister is appointed, no change needs to be made on the database.
+The FOI Statistics portal records ministers’ titles, not the name of the incumbent.
+As a result, when a new minister is appointed, no change needs to be made on the FOI Statistics portal.
 However, if the ministerial post changes (for example, because of additional ministerial responsibilities) the name of the ministerial post may need to be changed on the database.
 Please advise the OAIC as soon as possible about ministerial changes that your agency is responsible for.
 If the ministerial post is abolished, you will need to enter the minister’s final quarterly return and complete the annual return (as outlined above).

 Nil Returns